KMC Huts – FAQs

 This equation has many variables such as: coffee/tea drinkers, number and type of hot meals planned, personal light vs propane lantern, elevation etc. A 1lb propane cylinder will fuel a single 10,000btu Coleman burner for 1.5-2 hours.
 A propane lantern in good working order will run for 6-8 hours on a 1lb cylinder

-Currently, yes.
-But consider the following before bringing your furry friend.
+Dogs are no longer permitted at Grassy or Steed.
+You may bring your pup to huckleberry or Copper but please consider the following before bringing your furry friend.
 Incident within the huts will result in dogs being prohibited

 - Deep snow at high elevations can make it impossible to reach your destination, or return home.
-Consider that 6” of snow in the valley can equate to 18” in the mountains

 - Being caught in an avalanche with your dog can dramatically affect the result of a search